Schedule an alarm signal

 the signal handler has completed.
 This is the reason SIGSTOP

-was used in the above signal handler instead of SIGTSTP
+was used in the above signal handler instead of SIGTSTP.

 Change the list of currently blocked signals